 For about two years starting in 1986, they toured with Bob Dylan as his backing band.

-Petty appeared in The Simpsons episode "How I Spent My Strummer Vacation."
-He shows Homer how to write lyrics, and they come up with a song about a sexy girl walking down the street who is concerned with budget problems in public schools.
+Petty appeared in The Simpsons 2002 episode "How I Spent My Strummer Vacation," where he shows Homer how to write lyrics.
+They come up with a song about a sexy girl walking down the street who is concerned with budget problems in public schools.

 In 1999, the band received a star on the Hollywood Walk of Fame.